Arrest of a Suspect in Sarajevo: Description

-This photograph belongs in the context of the murder of Archduke Franz Ferdinand and his wife.
-It depicts a dishevelled young man in a dark suit, being dragged away towards the entrance of a building, presumably a police station.
-In the foreground armed Austro-Hungarian gendarmes hold back a group of Bosnian Muslims, recognisable by their traditional costumes of fezzes, short waistcoat and Turkish trousers, from attacking the prisoner while bystanders standing across the street look on.
-According to Professor of Art History Rebecca Houze, the diversity of dress displayed contributes to a sense of chaos and agitation in the moment, and reminds us of the roots of the assassination in ethnic tension and nationalistic conflict.
+This photograph holds significance in the context of the murder of Archduke Franz Ferdinand and his wife.
+It portrays a disheveled young man wearing a dark suit, being forcibly taken towards the entrance of a building, presumably a police station.
+In the foreground, armed Austro-Hungarian gendarmes are shown restraining a group of Bosnian Muslims, recognisable by their traditional attire, which includes fezzes, short waistcoats, and Turkish trousers, while bystanders across the street observe the scene.

+According to Professor of Art History Rebecca Houze, the diversity of dress displayed in the photograph adds to a sense of chaos and agitation in the moment, and "reminds us of the roots of the assassination in ethnic tension and nationalistic conflict".